Do you want to make a difference? Do you want a role in government policies and programs? Or have a passion for nonprofit work?

-Three courses (or nine credit hours) can be applied to both your bachelor’s and master’s degrees ? all for undergraduate instructional fees.
-Contact the Department of Political Science and Public Administration for requirements.
+Three courses (or nine credit hours) can be applied to both your bachelor’s and master’s degrees — all for undergraduate instructional fees.
+Contact the M.P.A. program director for requirements.

 Graduates of the public administration master’s degree program are well prepared to step into leadership positions in government and at nonprofit agencies.

 Master’s program graduates are able to:

 The M.P.A. program requires 36 credit hours.
 You may choose 15 hours of electives from approved courses in the departments of Political Science and Public Administration, Geography and Planning, Economics and Theater.
 Students can develop areas of specialization in: